Act / Act of Parliament

 A year as it is set for public finance, being the period from 1 July of one calendar year to 30 June of the next.

 The first stage (debate) in the passing of a bill.
 On passing its first reading a bill is usually referred to a select committee for consideration.

 See Parliamentary forecourt.

 The public seating areas above the Chamber.

 The original name for the New Zealand Parliament.

-The election held following the end of a term of Parliament, usually every 3 years, to elect members of the new Parliament.
+The election held after each term of Parliament, usually 3 years, to elect members of a new Parliament.

 The Governor-General’s official residence.